-While each individual and organization is entitled to privacy of their own personal information, hackers still attempt to steal it in order to make money, bring down major corporations, and disrupt global systems.
+While each individual and organization is entitled to the privacy of their own personal information, hackers still attempt to steal it to make money, bring down major corporations, and disrupt global systems.

-Common ways that data breaches occur are through compromised credentials, phishing attacks, software misconfiguration, failed software updates, lost or stolen hardware, and malware downloads.
+Data breaches occur commonly through compromised credentials, phishing attacks, software misconfiguration, failed software updates, lost or stolen hardware, and malware downloads.

-With so much financial reward and incentive, hackers are more than willing to hack security protocols.
+With so many financial rewards and incentives, hackers are more than willing to hack security protocols.
 Hackers are challenged every day by new security protocols.
 Protecting a company against a data breach is not straightforward, and it often requires multiple rounds of protection, software, training, and updates.
 The more that a company can do to protect its data, the better.
-After all, companies that fall victim to a data breach will most likely find that data stolen, damaged, or compromised.
+After all, companies that fall victim to a data breach will likely find that data is stolen, damaged, or compromised.
 The data may also be used to ask for a ransom or sold to malicious third parties.

 Data breaches are usually rather sophisticated.
-In most cases, cyber attackers will research a company for its security weaknesses and target those vulnerabilities to capture high-value assets.
-Attackers might contact employees to get in; however, once they are in, they are able to use the infrastructure, systems, and appliances to move throughout the organization’s network.
+Cyber attackers will often research a company for its security weaknesses and target those vulnerabilities to capture high-value assets.
+Attackers might contact employees to get in; however, once they are in, they can use the infrastructure, systems, and appliances to move throughout the organization’s network.

-In Accenture’s Cost of Cybercrime (2019) study, they found that lost information was the most expensive component of any cybersecurity issue.
+Accenture’s Cost of Cybercrime (2019) study found that lost information was the most expensive component of any cybersecurity issue.
 This equated to around $5.9 million.